nammenam/master/paper/thesis.typ

 #v(1em)
 === The Perceptron

-#serif-text()[ Now, you show the first engineering attempt to build a machine based on these ideas.
-Introduce Rosenblatt's Perceptron.
-Explain it as a direct hardware implementation of the McCulloch-Pitts neuron with a Hebbian-style learning rule.
-The "First Winter": Briefly explain its limitations (the "XOR problem" identified by Minsky & Papert).
-This is crucial because it creates the problem that the next generation of AI researchers had to solve.
-]
-#box(width: 49%)[#serif-text()[
+#box(width: 48%)[#serif-text()[
-The term Artificial Intelligence forms an umbrella over many different techniques that make use of machines to do some intelligent task.
-The most promising way to achieve AI today is through deep neural networks.
-The neural networks of today are almost exclusively based on the simple perceptron neuron model.
-It is a fairly old idea based on a simple model of how the brain processes information.
-The model of the neuron that it is based on has "synapses" just like the biological one.
-The synapses function as inputs, each with a "weight" (strength).
-When inputs are active, they excite the receiving neuron more or less depending on the strength of this connection
+In 1957, psychologist Frank Rosenblatt took these theoretical ideas and created the first practical, engineered neural network: The Perceptron.
+It was a direct hardware implementation (the "Mark I Perceptron") of the McCulloch-Pitts neuron, but with one crucial addition: a trainable learning rule based on Hebb's ideas.
+Rosenblatt's key contribution was the perceptron learning rule, an algorithm that could automatically adjust the weights to learn.
+The machine was shown a pattern (e.g., a letter) and it would guess a classification.
+If the guess was wrong, the algorithm would slightly increase the weights of connections that should have fired and decrease the weights of those that fired incorrectly.
+The Perceptron was capable of classifying linearly separable patterns, and
 ]]
 #h(2%)
-#box(width: 48%, height: 7cm)[
+#box(width: 48%, height: 8cm)[
 #figure(include("figures/perceptron.typ"),caption:[The perceptron---a simple model of how a neuron operates.
 Inputs $x_i$ get multiplied by weights $w_i$ and summed.
 If the sum $∑ w_i x_i$ surpasses a threshold (or "bias" $b$), the neuron fires.
 ])]
 #serif-text()[
-In 1957, psychologist Frank Rosenblatt took these theoretical ideas and created the first practical, engineered neural network: The Perceptron.
-It was a direct hardware implementation (the "Mark I Perceptron") of the McCulloch-Pitts neuron, but with one crucial addition: a trainable learning rule based on Hebb's ideas.
-As your text describes, this simple model sums its weighted inputs, and if the sum surpasses a threshold, it will fire and pass the signal downstream.
-Rosenblatt's key contribution was the perceptron learning rule, an algorithm that could automatically adjust the "weights" to learn.
-The machine was shown a pattern (e.g., a letter) and it would guess a classification.
-If the guess was wrong, the algorithm would slightly increase the weights of connections that "should" have fired and decrease the weights of those that fired incorrectly.

-The Perceptron was capable of classifying linearly separable patterns, and its creation sparked immense optimism.
+its creation sparked immense optimism.
 It was hailed as the first "thinking machine."
 However, this excitement was brought to an abrupt halt.

-In 1969, AI pioneers Marvin Minsky and Seymour Papert published their book Perceptrons, a rigorous mathematical analysis of the model's limitations.
+In 1969, @ai pioneers Marvin Minsky and Seymour Papert published their book Perceptrons, a rigorous mathematical analysis of the model's limitations.
 Their most famous critique was the "XOR problem."
-They proved that a single-layer perceptron could learn simple logic functions like AND or OR, but it was fundamentally incapable of learning the XOR (eXclusive OR) function.
+They proved that a single-layer perceptron could learn simple logic functions like AND or OR, but it was fundamentally incapable of learning the @xor function.
 The problem is that the "true" and "false" cases for XOR cannot be separated by a single straight line, and a single perceptron is only capable of drawing a single line.

 This critique was devastating.
 It demonstrated that this simple model was a dead end for solving more complex, real-world problems.
-The book's impact led to a near-total collapse in neural network funding, an era now known as the "First AI Winter."
+The book's impact led to a near-total collapse in neural network funding, an era now known as the "First @ai Winter."

-This failure, however, created the very problem that the next generation of AI researchers had to solve, and it marks the beginning of the great divergence.
-Minsky and Papert themselves noted that a Multi-Layer Perceptron (MLP)—stacking multiple layers of these units—could theoretically solve the XOR problem by creating more complex decision boundaries.
+This failure, however, created the very problem that the next generation of @ai researchers had to solve, and it marks the beginning of the great divergence.
+Minsky and Papert themselves noted that a @mlp, stacking multiple layers of these units—could theoretically solve the XOR problem by creating more complex decision boundaries.
 The challenge was that no one knew how to train it.
 Rosenblatt's rule only worked for a single layer.

 The critical breakthrough that solved this problem was the independent development and subsequent popularization of the backpropagation algorithm in the 1970s and 1980s.
 Backpropagation provided an efficient method to calculate the gradient of the error function with respect to all of the network's weights, even in deep layers, allowing for effective training.

-This combination—multiple layers of interconnected units (MLPs) trained via backpropagation—defines the architecture that became the foundation for the deep learning revolution.
-The neural networks of today, from the Convolutional Neural Networks (CNNs) that process images to the Transformers (like GPT) that handle language, all descend from this "mainstream" path.
-They are all, at their core, vast, multi-layer networks of simple perceptron-like units, trained with a variation of backpropagation. ]
+This combination—multiple layers of interconnected units @mlp:pl trained via backpropagation—defines the architecture that became the foundation for the deep learning revolution.
+The neural networks of today, from the @cnn that process images to the Transformers (like GPT) that handle language, all descend from this "mainstream" path.
+They are all, at their core, vast, multi-layer networks of simple perceptron-like units, trained with a variation of backpropagation.

-#serif-text()[
-Now, you show the first engineering attempt to build a machine based on these ideas.
-Introduce Rosenblatt's Perceptron.
-Explain it as a direct hardware implementation of the McCulloch-Pitts neuron with a Hebbian-style learning rule.
-The "First Winter": Briefly explain its limitations (the "XOR problem" identified by Minsky & Papert).
-This is crucial because it creates the problem that the next generation of AI researchers had to solve.
 ]

 #serif-text()[
-The term Aritifical Inteligence forms an umbrella over many different techniques that make use of machines to do some intelligent task.
-The most promising way to acheive AI to day is trough deep neural networks.
-The neural networks of today are almost exclusivly based on the simple perceptron neuron model.
-It is a fairly old idea based on a simple model on how the brain processes information.
-The model of the neuron that the is based on has synapses just like the biological one, the synapses functions as inputs which when firing will exite the reciving neuron more or less depending on the strenth of the connection.
-If the reciving neuron get exited
-]
-#serif-text()[
 above a threshold it will fire and pass the signal downstream to another reciving neuron.
 Which is conceptually similar to how real neurons operate.
 This simple model is called a perceptron, which introduced a learning rule for a single computational neuron capable of classifying linearly separable patterns.
 However, to the MLP was the understanding that stacking multiple layers of these perceptron-like units could overcome these limitations by creating more complex decision boundaries.
 The critical breakthrough enabling the practical use of MLPs was the independent development and subsequent popularization of the backpropagation algorithm.
 Backpropagation provided an efficient method to calculate the gradient of the error function with respect to the network's weights, allowing for effective training of these deeper, multi-layered architectures.
-This combination---multiple layers of interconnected units
-#footnote[
-While often conceptualized in layers (e.g., layers of the neocortex), the brain's connectivity is vastly more complex than typical feedforward ANNs, featuring extensive recurrent connections, feedback loops, and long-range projections that make a simple 'unrolling' into discrete layers an oversimplification
-],
-typically using non-linear activation functions, trained via backpropagation---defines the MLP, which became a foundational architecture for neural networks and paved the way for the deep learning revolution.
+This combination---multiple layers of interconnected units typically using non-linear activation functions, trained via backpropagation---defines the MLP, which became a foundational architecture for neural networks and paved the way for the deep learning revolution.
 GPT, alphafold, etc. all use these fundamentals with differetn variations of architechtures which boils down to how many layers how large layers how dense layers and how they should be connected (attention, RNN, CNN, resnet )
 ]